Godkayaki/dw-deck/README.md

-# MTG Card Image Downloader

-A Flask web app that:

-- accepts a pasted Magic: The Gathering deck list or a public Moxfield deck URL
-- resolves cards through the Scryfall API
+# Dw-Deck

+Features:

+- Reads both pasted lists and moxfield links.
+- Differentiates between EDH and 60 card formats.
+- Previews both mainboard and sideboard accordingly for 60 card formats.
-- previews cards grouped by card type
+- Previews cards grouped by card type.
-- expands MDFC entries such as `Sink into Stupor // Soporific Springs`
+- Previews MDFC cards with no issues and downloads both frontside and backside of cards.
+- Includes a `manifest.csv` file inside the ZIP.
+- Zip will also include multiple copies of a card under the "*_05" format.

+Extra info:

-- imports only the Moxfield mainboard for Commander/EDH decks
+- Imports only the Moxfield mainboard for Commander/EDH decks.
-- imports mainboard + sideboard for non-Commander formats
-- downloads one PNG **per physical copy** into a ZIP
-- includes a `manifest.csv`
+- Support user inputting moxfield link into the list of cards (smh).

-## Run
+## Run locally

 ```bash
 python -m venv .venv